RKelln/5-directions/data_in_practice/companion.md

 With labelled data, such as labelled images, it is very common to have incorrectly labelled data.
 If you use crowd-working online services for labels then you need to have a variety of data integrity checks.
 For example, have multiple answers from different workers to compare for agreement.

-Finally, another common error for human entered data is inconsistent timestamps, such as year-month-day vs month-day-year.
+Another common error is inconsistent timestamps, such as year-month-day vs month-day-year.
 Also be on the lookout for timezone problems, times and dates may be set to a particular timezone (where the data was recorded) or may default to UTC (with zero timezone offset).
 If the time ends in a Z that generally indicates UTC time.

 ### Links
 * https://developers.google.com/machine-learning/data-prep/construct/collect/data-size-quality

+<a href="#top" class="doc-nav top">back to top</a>

 ## Balancing